GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

 This article explains a range of terms used with HTTP or HTTPS URLs.
 It does not cover other types of URL such as file or data URLs.
-For terms such as `host` and `origin`, accurate definitions are inherently complex, so this article provides examples and links to the URL Standard, rather than attempting full explanations.
+For terms such as `host` and `origin`, accurate definitions are inherently complex, so this article provides examples and links to the URL standard, rather than attempting full explanations.

 Edit the URL in the Glitch below to see how parts of the URL string are named.
 You can also open